 When Earth experiences a full moon, the Sun is pulling at one hemisphere, and the Moon is tugging at the other.
 In theory, this type of stress could pull certain rocks apart.

-Remarkably, during some of these full moon syzygies, several destructive tremors were initiated, including the devastating 2004 Sumatran event, which generated a tsunami that claimed nearly a quarter of a million lives.
+As it so happens, during some of these full moon syzygies, several destructive tremors were initiated, including the devastating 2004 Sumatran event, which generated a tsunami that claimed nearly a quarter of a million lives.
 A powerful 8.8M quake in Chile in 2010 is another example, one of the most powerful ever recorded.

 The tsunami-generating energy output of the 2010 Chilean quake.
 NOAA